Board of Trustees

 Katelyn Fleming, MA, MS

-Katelyn Fleming is the Program Manager of Seed Global Health.
+Katelyn Fleming is the GHSP Project Director at Seed Global Health.
 Previously, she was the Senior Research Associate and Department Manager at The George Washington University School of Public Health and Health Services where she managed a work force development educational certificate program to train clinicians and IT professionals.
 She was responsible for program development, grant writing, recruitment, financial management, student administrative support, and alumni relations.
 Ms. Fleming also managed and delivered international training programs including a program sponsored by the World Health Organization and the Chinese Ministry of Health to educate the leadership on the US Health System.
 Prior to her time at GW, Ms. Fleming was an event coordinator at Rafanelli Events in Boston.
 Ms. Fleming holds a MA from The George Washington University, a MS from Simmons College, and a BA from Saint Anselm College.

 Esther Johnston, MD, MPH

-Director of Family Medicine Programs
+Director of Family Medicine Programs and Interim Chief Medical Officer

-Dr. Johnston is the Director of Family Medicine Programs for Seed Global Health.
+Dr. Johnston is the Director of Family Medicine Programs for Seed Global Health, serving also as our Interim Chief Medical Officer.
 She is a faculty member with the Wright Center Family Medicine Residency at HealthPoint in Auburn, WA, and also a former GHSP volunteer.
 During her GHSP service (2014-2015) she served as a faculty member in the Department of Pediatrics and Child Health at Hubert Kairuki Memorial University in Dar es Salaam.
 Dr. Johnston worked previously with the International Trauma Systems Development Program in Ecuador and completed a Hubert Global Health Fellowship with the US Centers for Disease Control and Prevention in Kenya.
 She has also participated in public health, research, and primary care development projects in Guatemala, Nicaragua, and Mexico.
 Dr. Johnston completed her undergraduate work at the University of California, San Diego, and earned her MPH at the Johns Hopkins University Bloomberg School of Public Health before attending the Virginia Commonwealth University School of Medicine, where she graduated from the I2CRP track focusing on improving healthcare access to medically underserved populations.
 She completed her family medicine residency at the University of Arizona.
 In her current role, she supports recruitment efforts, facilitates the development of partnerships surrounding potential family medicine sites for the GHSP program, and assists volunteers in the field.

 Bridget Malewezi, MBBS, MPH